Bornean ferret badger: Taxonomy

 The Bornean ferret badger has historically been considered by some to be a subspecies of the Javan ferret-badger (Melogale orientalis) and by others as a subspecies of the Burmese ferret-badger (Melogale personata).
-However, it is now considered to be its own distinct species of the genus Melogale, which has five distinct species of ferret badger.
+However, it is now considered to be a distinct Melogale species.

 Description

 The Bornean ferret badger is covered by fur that ranges in colour from grey brown to dark black, with its underside covered by a lighter coloured fur.
 The most recognisable and defining characteristic of this species of ferret badger is the "ferret-like mask" pattern of colouration on its face, that is either white or yellow.
 This species is also distinguishable from other ferret badgers by a dorsal stripe that runs from the top of its head to the bottom of its shoulders, which ranges in colour from white to red.

 The Bornean ferret badger is characteristic of ferret badgers, as it has short legs and broad feet.
 Its feet are equipped with strong digging claws, as well as with ridges that run along the pads of the feet and partial webbing between the toes that are believed to be climbing adaptations.